NyAinaRakoto/NyAinaRakoto.github.io/_pages/about.md

 A little bit about me

 I am from Madagascar, the fourth largest island on earth, located in the South Eastern Africa.
 You've probably heard it from the "Madagascar movie"!
-And no, there is no lion nor penguins in Madagascar; but we do have lots of lemur species.
-One thing you may have known Madagascar for is also the big baobab trees; they are incredible.
+And no, there is no lion nor penguins in Madagascar; but we do have lots of lemur species, such as "King Julien," also known as Lemur catta (Maki).
+One thing you may have known Madagascar for is also the big baobab trees; they are incredible!!
 I love to travel, try new foods, meet new people, and discover new places.
 I also love to read different variety of books; I am always open to suggestions.
 I speak Malagasy, French, and English fluently.
 If you want to practice any of these languages with me, you are welcome to send me a text.